 Solitaire is a New York Times Notable Book, a Borders Books Original Voices Selection and a Borders Books Best of Year Selection, as well as a finalist for the Nebula Award, the Gaylactic Spectrum Award, and the Endeavour Award.
-A film based on Solitaire is in development with Cherry Road Films.
+The film OtherLife, (very loosely) based on Solitaire, completed production in late 2016.

-"...[a] beautifully detailed, sometimes harrowing account of courage, cruelty, and survival... a remarkable, moving novel that is difficult to set aside, and equally difficult
+“A beautifully detailed, sometimes harrowing account of courage, cruelty, and survival… a remarkable, moving novel that is difficult to set aside, and equally difficult to forget.”

 barnes & noble.com

 “Takes the reader down to the bone…Eskridge’s skillful use of detail, her strong characters and evocative settings, and her ability to take her readers on a spiral path to the innermost depths of an individual mind, and then back out again, make this a fascinating read.”